TritonVM/triton-vm/specification/src/index-sampling.md

 ### Security Degradation

-Suppose the user is malicous and hopes to conceal his fraud by selecting a set of indices that do not expose it.
+Suppose the user is malicious and hopes to conceal his fraud by selecting a set of indices that do not expose it.
 Suppose that the proportion of subsets of $[0:U)$ of size $k$ that are suitable for the adversary is $\rho$.
 Then clearly with the standard old index sampling method the attacker's success probability is bounded by $\rho \approx 2^{-\lambda}$.
 The question is whether the improved index sampler enables a higher success probability (and if so, how much higher).

 The attacker has access to at most $\binom{k+\mu}{\mu}$ subsets of $[0:U)$ of size $k$.
 The probability that a given subset is suitable for the attack is $\rho$, and so:
  - The probability that one subset is unsuitable for attack is $1 - \rho$.